Silentwarior112/GT4-pat-creator/README.md

 	lod model.
 For inspecting the main lod, use the 360 degree chase cam cheat code to pan the camera around the car at will.
 This will also help inspecting menu models as well as it also gives control of the menu model rotation.
+	Chamonix will make it quick to show the 3rd lod which is fairly rare to appear.
+	Drive the track normally until you get toward the start line.
+At that area, the replay camera will be far enough away to view the 3rd lod.

 	You'll be bouncing back to step 5 multiple times, until all of the relevant pixels in the PNG are found.